SamimNaser/DownloadSorter/README.md

 # DownloadSorter
-Basically Download Sorter is made with aim that it will help you sort with downloaded files ont the basis of the extension that may be img,jpg,gif,txt etc.
+Download Sorter is made with aim to will help you sort your downloaded files on the basis of their extension that may be img,jpg,gif,txt etc.